 - Hardware issues.

-Troubleshooting: Orange LED Light on Belkin Extender
+Troubleshooting: Orange Light on Belkin Router

 After knowing the possible reasons for the orange light on the Belkin extender, you can easily fix the issues.
 Following are the troubleshooting tricks to resolve the Belkin router solid amber light.

 Solution 1: Follow the correct steps to set up the Belkin WiFi range extender